 If an underlying condition is causing dandruff, this could also cause your dog to feel discomfort or pain.
 You should seek veterinary advice for any prolonged or severe dandruff, especially if other symptoms accompany it.

-As mentioned earlier, I don’t recommend washing your dog’s hair with anything other than a shampoo specifically designed for dogs.
+As mentioned earlier, I don’t recommend washing your dog’s hair with anything other than a shampoo specifically designed for dogs – and that includes Head and Shoulders.

 Human shampoos can contain ingredients that are safe for us but could be toxic or irritants for dogs.
 They’re also designed for frequent use and for skin that is naturally more acidic than dogs.